-A cluster may contain a mix of server platforms, but all servers in the cluster must run the same Unified CM software release.
+A cluster may contain a mix of server platforms or virtual machines based on different OVA templates, but all servers in the cluster must run the same Unified CM software release.
+For details, see the Note in the section on Unified CM Cluster Services, page 9-6.